 2016 November: MS blog post Helping Customers Accelerate Their Digital Transformation with Intelligent Business Applications

-2016-18: Directions Webinars (requieres MS Partner login): Webinars on Microsoft's Learning Portal
+2016-18: Directions Webinars (requires MS Partner login): Webinars on Microsoft's Learning Portal